ieranik/ieranik.github.io/_pages/projects_hcrl.md

 **Source Code:** [Github](https://github.com/ieranik/vpm)

-In this project, we investigate the performance of a heterogeneous multi-robot team consisting of one UAV (Unmanned Aerieal Vehicle) and multiple UGVs (Unmanned Ground Vehicles) in the context of the [Persistent Monitoring](https://ieeexplore.ieee.org/document/8815211) (PM) problem.
-More specifically, we are interested in determining how knowledge of the position of other UGVs impacts the performance of the UGV team, and if the introduction of a UAV can reduce the positional uncertainty and thus improve task performance.
+In this project, we investigate the performance of a heterogeneous multi-robot team consisting of one UAV (Unmanned Aerial Vehicle) and multiple UGVs (Unmanned Ground Vehicles) in the context of the [Persistent Monitoring](https://ieeexplore.ieee.org/document/8815211) (PM) problem.
+More specifically, we are interested in determining how the knowledge of the position of other UGVs impacts the performance of the UGV team, and if the introduction of a UAV can reduce the positional uncertainty and thus improve task performance.

-Persistent monitoring involves repeatedly visiting a given area, which has applications in patrolling, security surveillance, target searching, etc. In this work, we formulate a novel visibility based PM problem where a team of UGVs equipped with visual sensors repeatedly patrols an obstructed 2D region.
-We call the problem visibility-based persistent monitoring (VPM) problem.
+Persistent monitoring involves repeatedly visiting a given area, which has applications in patrolling, security surveillance, target searching, etc. In this work, we formulate a novel visibility-based PM problem where a team of UGVs equipped with visual sensors repeatedly patrols an obstructed 2D region.
+We call the problem *Visibility-based Persistent Monitoring* (VPM) problem.

 The design of an algorithm that plans the motion of the UGVs performing the VPM task depends on whether each UGV knows the position of all the other UGVs.
-In this work, we make the realistic assumption that the UGVs might not always maintain communication among one another, hence have incomplete information about the position of the other UGVs.
+In this work, we make the realistic assumption that the UGVs might not always maintain communication with one another, hence have incomplete information about the position of the other UGVs.

 <p align="center">
   <img src="/images/hc.png" width="500"/>